lgreco/comp271s24/Assignments/Assignment_06/GradingNotes.md

  this.tail = newStation;
  ```

- So really, we need just one extra line in `TrainLine.addStation(Station)` method to work with stations point to the `next` and `prev` objects.
+ So really, we need just one extra line in `TrainLine.addStation(Station)` method to work with stations pointing to the `next` and `prev` objects.
 That's the line where we assign a value to the new station's `prev` pointer:

  ```java